entando/entando-docs/vuepress/docs/_posts/2023-03-17-building-business-based-autonomous-components.md

 So, bounded contexts are bounded… That means they can have different life cycles and be managed by different teams as long as your Team Topology sticks to code organization.

-> If you want to check how to organize Teams around that you want to apply an inverse [Conway](https://en.wikipedia.org/wiki/Conway%27s_law) maneuver.
+> If you want to check out how to organize teams around these Bounded Contexts, you might want to apply an inverse [Conway](https://en.wikipedia.org/wiki/Conway%27s_law) maneuver.
 [Team Topologies](https://teamtopologies.com/) will help in that regard but, again, not part of this article.

 Bounded contexts are the parts we are looking for when trying to split a solution.
 Problem is, they are not really easy to find…